MiniFate/MiniFate/_loose-notes/08-npcs.md

 knows and his ability to lie if it will get him another drink.

 In combat, nameless NPCs should be grouped together into mobs.
 A mob acts as
-one: they make a single role on their turn and each point of stress that they take removes one member of the mob.
+one: they make a single roll on their turn and each point of stress that they take removes one member of the mob.
 Just like PCs assisting each other, the mob rolls at their base skill level plus one for every member beyond the first.
 When a mob is reduced to one or two members it should join with